RichardZJM/K-MTP-training/research_notebook.md

 # MECH 461 Research Notebook
 ## Introduction
-This is the research notebook for the dataset generation of moment tensor potentials (MTP) for potassium, training of different potential, and the subsequent validation of those potentials in molecular dynamics simulations.
-As I developed this notebook, I there was a clear distinction between some of the notes I was taking.
-One category is the day-by-day breakdown of my activities which may be useful in keeping records and tracing my steps although the contents aren't generally worth references.
-The other category are general notes which I may find myself using throughout the project.
-These include this such as code references and framework outlines.
+This is the research notebook for the dataset generation of moment tensor potentials (MTP) for potassium, training of several potentials, and the subsequent validation of those potentials in molecular dynamics simulations.
+As I developed this notebook, I noticed there was a clear distinction between some of the notes I was taking.
+One category is the day-by-day breakdown of my activities which may be useful in keeping records and tracing my steps although the contents aren't generally worth referencing too often.
+The other category are general notes which I often find myself using throughout the project.
+These include code references and framework outlines.
 In the interest of brevity, while the general notes are developed on a day-by-day basis, the updates in the weekly breakdown merely make reference to the general notes instead of making redundant or in-depth explanations.
+Also, this is a *notebook* so there are probably some small grammar mistakes since I took these notes periodically and sometimes while working on the project.

 Additionally, I do not work on this project everyday and the weekly breakdown reflects this although I try to make mention of extended absences from progress.
-My project is purely computational and thus, a lot of my work is sparse and is well distributed throughout the semester.
+My project is purely computational and thus, a lot of my work is sparse and is distributed throughout the semester.

 Please refer to my personal website and the project GitHub for the source code and further information.

 https://github.com/RichardZJM/K-MTP-training

 https://richardzjm.com/projects

+Please note that the original file is written in Markdown for compatibility on the clusters.

 ## Terminology
 A brief overview of some commonly used acronyms in the notebook.